manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 			----
 			## Undo (Rollback) staging

 			**Use case:** You have staged your modified files in the clone but not yet committed to main repo.
-And you want to bring them back and make more changes to the staged files, before committing.
+You want to bring them back and make more changes to the staged files, before committing.

 			You can undo staging without hurting the files or losing your local changes.
 This will bring the staged files back into their previous unstaged condition but will not affect the content changes.

-			**Note:** This command is *safe* to use.
+			 > **Note:** This command is *safe* to use.

 			 - To unstage a single file:

 				```
 				$ <copy>git restore --staged [file-name full-path]</copy>
 				```

 				Note the flag **--staged** used in this command.
 If you do not use this flag, then all local changes will be lost ***permanently***.

-			- To unstage everything but keep you local changes intact:
+			 - To unstage everything but keep your local changes intact:

 				```
 				$ <copy>git reset</copy>
 				```

 			**See also** *Discard local changes*

 			----
 			## Discard local changes

 			**Use case**: The local changes in the clone are incorrect and you want the files back from the main repo.

 			<i>DO NOT</i> use these, unless you want to discard all changes made in the clone and update from main repo.

 			```
 			$ git restore [file-name]...